 A wide range of tests are available to assess severe asthma in detail so that we can personalise treatments to the type and pattern of asthma each individual patient has.
-This includes; detailed lung function, measurement of and inflammation in the lungs, blood tests, allergy tests, CT scan and bronchoscopy.
+This includes; assessment of inhaler technique and device suitability, detailed lung function tests, measurement of inflammation in the lungs, blood tests, sputum analysis, CT scan and bronchoscopy.
 We also provide access to new tests that are in the research phase and not yet available on the NHS, to help us understand patterns of asthma even more thoroughly.

-Specialist treatments we offer in addition to standard asthma therapy include: Bronchial Thermoplasty, Anti IgE therapy with Omalizumab, Steroid-sparing agents, and Anti-fungals (in collaboration with the National Aspergillosis Centre at MFT).
+Specialist treatments we offer in addition to standard asthma therapy include: Bronchial Thermoplasty, Biological Therapy (monoclonal antibodies targeting allergic or eosinophilic inflammation), Steroid-sparing agents, and Anti-fungals (in collaboration with the National Aspergillosis Centre at MFT).

 Patients can also take part in clinical trials of new therapies such as monoclonal antibodies and new inhaled therapies.
 We also offer non-drug treatments such as physiotherapy, counselling and psychology services.

 We are one of the UKs leading centres for research into asthma and allergy.
 We perform a large range of studies from lab based research to large clinical trials.
 We are currently one of a few UK centres part of the RASP-UK Consortium which brings together a partnership of clinical and academic excellence from UK Universities, NHS Severe Asthma Centres and Pharmaceutical Industry.
 The primary aim is to target steroid treatments more effectively, understand why some patients do not respond to steroids and develop new strategies and treatments for managing such patients.